ronalexander/pymojo/README.md

 When you call `get_script` with `use_cache=False`, a successful script retrieval will cause the Mojo's cache to be updated with that data.

+## Extending Mojo

+Pyjojo is merely a remote script execution engine, and is meant to be extended to meet the needs of its users.
+As-is, Pymojo can act on any custom scripts on a Jojo server, but the specifics of a Jojo deployment can be easily wrapped up in a class that inherits a Mojo.

+Realistically, you'll use Jojo for things like remote service control or software deployments, but for the sake of example, let's say our Jojo server only knows how to execute one script, `echo.sh`, which looks like this:

+    #!/bin/bash

+    # -- jojo --
+    # description: echo
+    # param: text - Text to echo
+    # -- jojo --

+    echo ${TEXT}
+    exit 0

+We'll make a special kind of Mojo built to run this echo script.
+We'll call it an Echojo.

+    class Echojo(Mojo):
+      def __init__(self, endpoint, port=3000, use_ssl=False,
+                   verify=True, user="", password=""):
+        Mojo.__init__(self, endpoint, port, use_ssl, verify, user, password)

+      def echo(self, text):
+        return self.run("echo", {"text" : text})

+Simply put, it takes the same Jojo configuration options that Mojo takes, and then passes them on to the superconstructor.
+The `echo` function passes data through the superclass's `run` function and passes the result back up.